 Final Verdict

 ChatGPT wins on writing quality, creative tasks, coding, and ecosystem breadth.
 It's the better standalone AI tool in 2026.
-If I could only keep one subscription, it'd be this one.
+For anyone limited to a single subscription, it's the safer default.

 Gemini wins on integration, research accuracy, and value for existing Google users.
 It's not trying to be the best standalone chatbot; it's trying to be the best AI layer across Google's entire product surface.
 And at that, it succeeds.